Hlee50/flip7/README.md

+# Flip 7

-# This project is a fully functional and interactive implementation of the card game Flip 7 in Javascript and HTML/CSS.
+This project is a fully functional and interactive implementation of the card game Flip 7 in Javascript and HTML/CSS.

 Similar to the physical card game, this digital version is local multiplayer only and supports up to 8 players.